agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 It is also possible to bundle a wheel as a part of the documentation build process in CI; see https://github.com/scikit-image/scikit-image/pull/7644 for an example which configures the Pyodide kernel to load an extra wheel and add it to a local index that is available for Pyodide to install.

 The emscripten-forge distribution does not have this limitation.
 Still, packages there need to be continually updated, supported, and patched in the same way they need to be for inclusion in Pyodide.
-This is planning to change with the upcoming [Pyodide version 0.28](https://github.com/pyodide/pyodide/issues/4918), which will allow the distribution of Pyodide’s packages outside of Pyodide's releases.
+This is planning to change with the upcoming [Pyodide version 0.28](https://github.com/pyodide/pyodide/issues/4918), allowing the distribution of Pyodide’s packages outside of Pyodide's releases.

 ### The maintenance of interactive documentation utilities